-Except for the discussion related to the comparison of revenues for the years ended December 31, 1999 to December 31, 2000, which reflect the revised tariff rates, the following discussion is based on the historical operating results of Shamrock Logistics Operations and, accordingly, the operating results reflect the historical tariff rates and terminalling fees in effect during the periods discussed.
+Except for the discussion related to the comparison for the years ended December 31, 1999 to December 31, 2000, which reflect the revised tariff rates, the following discussion is based on the historical operating results of Shamrock Logistics Operations (successor) or the Ultramar Diamond Shamrock logistics business (predecessor) and, accordingly, the operating results reflect the historical tariff rates and terminalling fees in effect during the periods discussed.
 We have revised our pipeline tariff rates on many of our pipelines effective January 1, 2000 to reflect the total cost of the pipeline, the current throughput capacity, the current throughput utilization, and other market conditions.
 We also began charging a terminalling fee for terminalling services at our refined product terminals effective January 1, 1999.
-Prior to 1999, Shamrock Logistics Operations did not charge a separate terminalling fee at its refined product terminals.
+Prior to 1999, we did not charge a separate terminalling fee at the refined product terminals.
 Terminalling revenues were recognized based on total costs incurred at the terminals, which costs were charged back to the related refinery.